NikolaMancic/blog/posts/00-homelab-setup/README.md

 `HINT:` Installing new software requires root privileges.
 You will need to prefix the commands above with `sudo` unless running as the root user.

-__The remainder of this series will focus on Raspberry Pi OS.
+`NOTE:` __The remainder of this series will focus on Raspberry Pi OS.
 If certain steps are not compatible with your system of choice, consult the documentation or check online for a solution__

 ### __Hostname__